SMEs to get access to high-tech equipment with new A*STAR initiative

 First announced by Finance Minister Heng Swee Keat during this year's Budget speech, the scheme - named the Tech Access Initiative - will give SMEs access to 19 equipment, such as a metal cold spray and laser power beds, to test prototypes and product measurements.

-The equipment will be available at the Advanced Remanufacturing and Technology Centre (ARTC), Singapore Institute of Manufacturing Technology (SIMTech) and the Industrial Additive Manufacturing Facility (IAMF).
+The equipment will be available at the Advanced Remanufacturing and Technology Centre (ARTC), Singapore Institute of Manufacturing Technology (SIMTech) and the Industrial Additive Manufacturing Facility (IAMF), which was launched on Friday.

 SMEs that wish to use the equipment may inform A*STAR via an online portal, and the research agency will then follow up with them.
 Companies signing up for access to the equipment will have to pay a fee depending on the type of equipment and duration of use, A*STAR added.